 Can I Refuse A Breath Or Blood Test?

-While an individual has the right to refuse such tests, doing so will result in automatic suspension of their driving license under the ALR Program.
-Texas has an “implied consent” law, meaning that by driving on Texas roads, you’ve implicitly consented to alcohol testing if arrested for DWI.
+While an individual has the right to refuse such tests, doing so will result in automatic suspension of their driving license.
+Texas has an “implied consent” law, meaning that by driving on Texas roads, a person consents to alcohol testing if arrested for DWI.

 How Can I Defend Myself If Charged?